 When I heard the commotion about transportation, I told everyone to stop.
 "I've got this," I said.
 I told the staff to get my wallet and find the white card that said "DAN" in big red letters.
 I advised the social worker to call the number on the card and explain what's going on; I assured her that everything would be taken care of.
 About 20 minutes later the social worker came back into my room and asked me, "Where did you get that insurance?
 They said they'd arrange everything and call us back with a time and date to be ready."
 I explained what DAN was and that I was confident they would step up when called upon.

-Join thousands of members who rely on DAN Boater for 24/7 emergency medical evacuation and repatriation assistance everywhere they travel.
+Join thousands of members who rely on DAN Boater 24/7 for assistance getting home for higher levels of primary and ongoing medical care.

 The hospital wouldn't release us until an orthopedic surgeon near our home would agree take us on as patients when we returned.
 This took a few days, which turned out to be quite fortunate because in the interim I had a blood clot break loose and lodge in my arm, cutting off all blood flow.
 Five hours and another surgery later, the blood clot was removed and my arm was saved.
 Had I been in the air or at a rehab facility, there is no telling if I could have been diagnosed and operated on in time to save my arm.